-A 12-month transition period was added to the Act which provides time for First Nations to enact their own laws before the federal provisional rules take effect.
+The 12-month transition period was added to the Act to provide time for First Nations to enact their own laws before the federal provisional rules take effect.
 However, First Nations are not limited to the 12-month transition period and may enact their community-specific laws at any time now that the first part of the Act is in force.
 As soon as a First Nation enacts its matrimonial real property after the 12-month transition period, the provisional federal rules in the Act will not apply to that community.